YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - In the current version, standard Dynamic variables are not supported.
 - For those who live every day like a holiday, this plugin may not be necessary.🤣

-## Plugin Changes Due to @logseq/libs Upgrade v0.0.15 (Unpublished) TODO:
+## Plugin Changes Due to `@logseq/libs` Upgrade v0.0.15 (Unpublished) TODO:

-- This plugin utilizes the @logseq/libs plugin API library.
+- This plugin utilizes `@logseq/libs` plugin API library.
 Currently, the older version of the SDK is unable to load templates as templates, so they are being loaded simply as block trees.
 However, there are plans to provide the functionality to load templates as templates in the future.
-This will enable integration with existing plugins such as smart-blocks.
+This will enable integration with existing plugins such as `smart-blocks`.
 There is a possibility that changes in usage and the need for resetting configuration items may occur.

 ## Install from Logseq Marketplace (Coming👷🚧)

-- Press [---] on the top right toolbar to open [Plugins]
+- Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select marketplace
-- Type 'week' in the search field, select it from the search results and install
+- Type `week` in the search field, select it from the search results and install

 ## Link